Are you looking for in-person, hands-on training on proven principles and practices for small-scale tropical agriculture?

-Those interested in preparing for short/long-term involvement in agricultural development internationally are encouraged to participate in ECHO's workshops held at various times throughout the year.
-Course participants will gain an introduction to aspects of poverty and community development and an orientation to ECHO.
-They will also receive instruction on proven agricultural principles/practices and practical techniques, systems and technologies to meet agricultural and nutritional needs of small-scale, impoverished farmers.
+Course participants will gain an introduction to aspects of community development and an orientation to ECHO's Global Farm and Resource Center.
+They will also receive instruction in the classroom and on the farm on proven techniques, systems and technologies to meet agricultural and nutritional needs of small-scale, impoverished farmers.
 All course content is presented from a biblical perspective.

 Email email@example.com for more information on discounts